eXist-db/existdb-ansible-role/README.md

 ## Customizing Xar Installation

 XXX Not fully supported yet.
+Works, API will change, docs not up to date.

 ## Monex